ch33r10/SunflowerCon/README.md

   - Track how actors are compromising orgs, including tooling related to the vulnerability or incident
 - Track vulnerabilities related to the intl incident
   - Review your organization's posture to the vulnerabilities
+- Track software/products related to the incident (Ex: UA-related Kitsoft, Solarwinds, Log4j, etc)
+ -  Review your organization's posture to the software/products
-- Track any preparation/mitigation/remediation suggestions shared by reputable sources like SANS
+- Track any preparation/mitigation/remediation suggestions shared by reputable sources like SANS or others
   - Ex: Mick Douglas' ([@bettersafetynet](https://twitter.com/bettersafetynet)) suggestions for UA-RU Thread [Defending against RU cyber ops](https://twitter.com/bettersafetynet/status/1496496087741480960)
 - Collect any IOCs shared to run through your org's process (vet the IOCs)
 - Collect YaraRules shared